-Stock options grants that are currently outstanding were awarded in 1998, 1999 and 2001.
+Stock options grants that were outstanding as of December 31, 2007 were awarded in 1998, 1999 and 2001.
 Stock option grants are valued on the date of grant.
 Stock option grants vest ratably over three years from the date of grant and expire on the tenth anniversary of the date of grant.
 As stock options can be fully exercised after three years, they represent a medium-term incentive, the value of which is directly aligned with the achievement of enhanced value for shareholders.
 Stock options are issued at the market price of the stock on the date of grant except that the options issued in 2001 were granted at 85% of the market price.
 This differential has been amortized as expense.
+All of the unexercised options issued to executives in prior years are currently "out of the money" due to the current market value of the Company's stock.
+In addition, options to acquire 45,000 shares of common stock awarded to the named executives in 1998 expired unexercised in January of 2008.

 Restricted stock awards that are currently outstanding were awarded in 1998, 2001, 2002 and 2004.
-Restricted stock awards generally begin to vest after three years from the date of grant and then vest over the following seven to nine years.
-The Company's executive officers (as well as the Company's employees that receive restricted stock awards) receive dividends on the restricted stock awards that have not vested; provided, however, that no dividends are paid on the shares of performance based restricted stock granted to certain of the executive officers in May of 2004.
-The Company has placed greater emphasis on restricted stock awards in recent years for the following reasons, among others:

-- restricted stock awards represent a long-term incentive to key executives to remain committed to the Company and its objectives.
-This has been especially critical as a result of the depressed state of the manufactured housing industry in general; and - restricted stock awards encourage the development of a longer term view and strategy for the growth and success of the Company's business.
+Restricted stock awards generally begin to vest after three to four years from the date of grant and then vest over the following six to nine years.
+The Company's executive officers (as well as the Company's employees that receive restricted stock awards) receive dividends on the restricted stock awards that have not vested.
+The Company believes that restricted stock awards represent a long-term incentive to key executives to remain committed to the Company and its objectives.
+The Company has not awarded any restricted stock to executives since 2004 but may find it necessary to award such shares in the future particularly due to the depressed state of the manufactured housing industry and the need to retain talented executives.
+Restricted stock awards encourage the development of a longer term view and strategy for the growth and success of the Company's business along with providing motivation for a long term commitment to the Company by its executives.